Thuji98/Thuji98/README.md

 ### <h2> Hi there, I'm Thujitha Ponnuthurai 👋 </h2>

-- 🔭 I’m currently an undergraduate, reading **B.Sc.(Hons) in Computer Science and Engineering at University of Moratuwa, SriLanka** and working as an intern software engineer at **Mitra Innovation**
+- 🔭 I’m currently an undergraduate, reading **B.Sc.(Hons) in Computer Science and Engineering at University of Moratuwa, SriLanka**.

-- 🌱 I’m currently learning Springboot, Microservices, Docker, Kubernetes, ELK Stack, Jenkins
+- I worked as an intern software engineer at **Mitra Innovation**.

 - 📫 Reach me at **thujitha.18@cse.mrt.ac.lk**